-Have you experienced a feeling of emptiness even after achieving the goal like building wealth or getting slimmer?
+Have you experienced a feeling of emptiness even after achieving a goal like building wealth or getting slimmer?
 If yes then the book Flow: the psychology of optimal experience written by Mihaly Csikszentmihalyi is for you.

-After 20 years of research on the psychology of happiness life author puts the ancient yet generally unknown way to become happy in life.
+After 20 years of research on the psychology of happiness, life author puts the ancient yet generally unknown way to become happy in life.
 So let’s start a summary of flow: The psychology of optimal experience.

 - The roots of discontent

 - The control of consciousness determines quality of life

 - Enjoyment and pleasure are two different things

 Check Mihaly Csikszentmihalyi’s TED Talk On Flow